This story was originally published in June, 2011.

 The road to reason's triumph can be long.
 And often unnecessarily so.
 But sooner or later the Israeli regime will be forced to realize that the Palestinians cannot be treated as second class citizens in their own country.

 One last note: Last year, after I had been deported from Israel, I had a few literary events scheduled in Germany.
 I was happy to see that they were sold out everywhere.
-But I was also told that that were to be demonstrations outside the event, by groups protesting against my involvement in the Freedom Flotilla.
+But I was also told that there were to be demonstrations outside the event, by groups protesting against my involvement in the Freedom Flotilla.
 I naturally went out to talk to these people.
 And I can assure you that there was no shouting or screaming.
 We managed to have a serious dialogue.
 Naturally we did not agree, but we listened and we talked.
 That is the way it must be done.

 Want to enjoy 'Zen' reading - with no ads and just the article?
 Subscribe todaySubscribe now